 Because of their short-term nature, the fair values of these assets and liabilities generally approximate the carrying values reflected on the acquired entities balance sheets.
 However, when appropriate, we adjust these carrying values for factors such as collectability and existence.
 The intangible assets that we have acquired generally consist primarily of the goodwill recognized.
 Depending upon the applicable purchase agreement and the particular facts and circumstances of the business acquired, we may identify other intangible assets, such as trade names or trademarks, noncompetition agreements and customer-related intangibles (specifically, customer relationships).
 A trademark has a fair value equal to the present value of the royalty income attributable to it.
 The royalty income attributable to a trademark represents the hypothetical cost savings that are derived from owning the trademark instead of paying royalties to license the trademark from another owner.
-When specifically negotiated by the parties in the applicable purchase agreements as these agreements, we base the value of noncompetition agreements on the amounts assigned to them in the purchase agreements as these amounts represent the amounts negotiated in an arm's length transaction.
-When not negotiated by the parties in the applicable purchase are representative of the current and future revenue and profit erosion protection they provide.
+When specifically negotiated by the parties in the applicable purchase agreements, we base the value of noncompetition agreements on the amounts assigned to them in the purchase agreements as these amounts represent the amounts negotiated in an arm's length transaction.
+When not negotiated by the parties in the applicable purchase agreements, the fair value of noncompetition agreements is estimated based on an income approach since their values are representative of the current and future revenue and profit erosion protection they provide.
 Customer relationships are generally valued based on an excess earnings or income approach with consideration to projected cash flows.